ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Experimental Results

-\paragraph{\textbf{Comparison to CopyCAT’s Scope:}} It is important to note that CopyCAT is designed to evaluate one copyrighted concept at a time and does not support simultaneous detection of multiple distinct copyrighted identities within a single image.
-In contrast, \sys is explicitly designed to handle multi-concept scenarios within a single image, enabling simultaneous detection and targeted suppression of multiple copyrighted identities.
-This distinction further highlights the advantage of \sys as a scalable post-hoc safety mechanism for real-world generative systems, where multiple policy-violating concepts may co-occur.
+We note that CopyCAT evaluates one copyrighted concept at a time and does not support multiple distinct identities within a single image, whereas \sys detects and suppresses several simultaneously---a requirement for real deployments where violations co-occur.